Bounteous-Inc/aem-webpack-example/README.md

 Video summary:

-- Automatically watch to JavaScript and SCSS changes using script `npm run build:watch`
+- Automatically watch JavaScript and SCSS changes using script `npm run build:watch`
 - See what happens if CSS violates a Stylelint rule
 - See what Autoprefixer does to your CSS